 - Lawful, fair and transparent - process all personal information lawfully, fairly and in a transparent manner.

 - Purpose limitation - collect personal information for a specified, explicit and legitimate purpose.

-- Data minimisation - ensure the processing of personal information is adequate, relevant and limited to the purposes for which it was collected.
+- Data minimisation - ensure the processing of personal information is adequate, relevant and limited to the purposes for which we collect it.

 - Accuracy - ensure personal information is accurate and up to date.

-- Storage limitation - keep personal information for no longer than is necessary for the purpose(s) for which it was collected.
+- Storage limitation - keep personal information for no longer than is necessary for the purpose(s) for which we collect it.

 - Integrity and confidentiality - keep personal information securely, using appropriate technical or organisational measures.

 The lawful bases for processing personal data